matiasgali/guillotine/README.md

 [support page](//github.com/matiasgagliano/guillotine/wiki/Support) on the wiki.

-It would be great if you could test it on other browsers and devices and share your experience so it ends up on the wiki.
+It would be great if you could test it on other browsers and devices and share your experience on the wiki (or open an issue if it doesn't work properly).

 License